mrbotcr/py3ClimMob/README.md

 ## The software

-ClimMob is a Web-based App created using Python, MySQL, R and several other third-party tools.
+ClimMob is a Web-based App created using Python, MySQL, [R](https://github.com/AgrDataSci/ClimMob-analysis), and several other third-party tools.
 The best way to have a ClimMob server is by using Docker.
 See below.

 ### ScreenShot